LaCara Biddles

 My Background & Story

-In 2014, I graduated from the University of Victoria with a Bachelor of Science in Nursing.
-From the beginning, I always knew that helping people was what I was meant to do.
-However, throughout my nursing career, I had always felt a little bit lost and was eager to find my place as a nurse.
+2014 I graduated from the University of Victoria with a Bachelor of Science in Nursing.
+From the beginning, I always knew that I would help others.
+However, throughout my nursing career, I had always felt slightly lost and was eager to find my area of expertise.

-Within my first five years, I went from frontline nurse, to supervisor, to manager.
+Within my first five years, I went from frontline nurse to supervisor to manager.
 All in pursuit of my life’s purpose and passion.
-I was keen and eager to find that something that fuelled my soul.
+I was keen and eager to find something that fuelled my soul.

-It wasn’t until 2020 when my daughter Kailani died that I was pushed to the breaking point and I knew that I needed to take my career in a different direction.
+It wasn’t until 2020, when my daughter Kailani died that I realized it was time to take my career in a different direction.

-Through my own journey of grief, I discovered that there wasn’t adequate support or resources available to help parents in their experience of pregnancy and infant loss.
+Through my grief journey, I discovered that there wasn’t adequate support or resources available to help parents in their experience of pregnancy and infant loss.

-As a result, I began writing and decided that I would help bridge the gap by creating the resources and support that I was desperately seeking.
+As a result, I began writing and decided to help bridge the gap by creating the resources and support I desperately sought.

-In sharing my story, it is my hope that others might feel less alone in their own experience of pregnancy or infant loss.
-Through speaking out about the realities faced as a grieving mother, I aim to teach others about and raise awareness on pregnancy and infant loss.
+In sharing my story, I hope others might feel less alone in their experience of pregnancy or infant loss.
+Through speaking out about the realities faced as a grieving mother, I aim to teach others about and raise awareness of pregnancy and infant loss.

-Stigma and taboo related to pregnancy and infant loss is plentiful.
-By creating awareness, facilitating discussions, and sharing about the realities faced, together we can change the culture that encompasses pregnancy and infant loss.
+Stigma and taboos related to pregnancy and infant loss are plentiful.
+By creating awareness, facilitating discussions, and sharing the realities faced together, we can change the culture that encompasses pregnancy and infant loss.

 Baby Loss